benmoumen/govchain-playground/docs/DIDIT_IMPLEMENTATION_STATUS.md

 ## 🎉 Conclusion

-The simple Didit KYC integration is **production-ready** and demonstrates:
+The Didit KYC integration is **production-ready** and demonstrates:

 - ✅ **YAGNI** - Only implemented essential features
 - ✅ **SOLID** - Clean separation of concerns
 - ✅ **KISS** - Simple, understandable implementation
 - ✅ **DRY** - No code duplication

 The implementation provides a solid foundation that can be extended as needed while maintaining the core principle of simplicity.
-The complex implementation remains available for advanced use cases, giving users the choice between simplicity and comprehensive features.

 **Status: COMPLETE ✅**